mikesheehy/blog/README.md

 # mikesheehy.github.io
 This was the repo for <a href="http://mikesheehy.github.io">mikesheehy.github.io</a>.
-This experience taught me a lot about Jekyll and Liquid, but looking forward to giving my GitHub page a new design and functionality while moving my blog elsewhere. blah blah blah
+This experience taught me a lot about Jekyll and Liquid, but looking forward to giving my GitHub page a new design and functionality while moving my blog elsewhere.

 The blog was created with <a href='https://jekyllrb.com' target='_blank'>Jekyll</a> and the disign is using <a href='https://getbootstrap.com' target='_blank'>Bootstrap</a>.